ebolduc37/id-tools/README.md

 [> Try it out on our website! <](https://www.myclothingarchive.net/id-tools)

-__Working labels:__
+__Serviceable labels:__
 - __COMME des GARÇONS__
 - __Yohji Yamamoto__

 This JavaScript module implements the identification of garments from different fashion labels.
-Using a small, finite set of label-specific characteristics, it is often possible to extract the possible clothing lines and corresponding collections that a garment with such characteristics may be from, along with other information, such as the garment type and the possibility of counterfeit.
-This module is an attempt at formalizing this process.
-Please consult our identification charts for more details about the identification process.
+It is usually feasible to extract valuable information from a small, finite set of label-specific characteristics, such as the possible clothing lines and corresponding collections that a garment with such characteristics may be from, the garment type, the possibility of counterfeit, etc. This module attempts to formalize this process for certain fashion labels coveted by buyers and collectors.
+Please consult our identification charts for more details on the identification process.

 __Support this project by [subscribing to our Patreon](https://www.patreon.com/bePatron?u=36066750) or [donating on PayPal](https://www.paypal.com/donate/?hosted_button_id=AP5AP2WBUNNQL).__